kanduri/cscs-docs/docs/software/sciapps/gromacs.md

 ## Daint on Alps (GH200)

 ### Setup

-On ALPS, we provide pre-built user environments containing GROMACS alongside all the required dependencies for the GH200 hardware setup.
+On Alps, we provide pre-built user environments containing GROMACS alongside all the required dependencies for the GH200 hardware setup.
 To access the `gmx_mpi` executable, we do the following:

 ```bash
 uenv image find 							  # list available images